cmendible/cmendible.github.io/_posts/2017-06-17-use-powershell-to-enable-logging-for-azure-rm-web-apps.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/06/powershell.png
+description: Use PowerShell to Enable Logging for Azure RM Web Apps
+crosspost_to_medium: true
 categories:
   - Azure
   - DevOps
-tags:
-  - PowerShell
-  - WebApp
+tags: PowerShell WebApp
 ---
 Recently I client ask me to enable application and http logging for more than 20 AzureRM Web Apps.
 Furthermore the client wanted the logs to be stored in a Storage Account.